Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The Flood in Korea

-To make it from Seoul to Darwin in a single day, we had to make a super-early flight from Incheon Airport.
-To make it on time, we would have to make the 5:37 AM train.
-Just as we prepared to leave at 5:15 AM, it suddenly started pouring — harder than almost every rainstorm I’ve ever seen.
+To make it from Seoul to Darwin in a single day, I had to make a super-early flight from Incheon Airport.
+To make it on time, I would have to make the 5:37 AM train.
+Just as I prepared to leave at 5:15 AM, it suddenly started pouring — harder than almost every rainstorm I’ve ever seen.

-Buckets were pouring down straight on us.
+Buckets were pouring down straight on me.
 The streets were an ankle-deep river.

 Korea is a country that stays open late — everyone is still out at 5:37 AM.
-Consequently, there was no way in hell we could get a cab.
-We spent 15 minutes sprinting through the rain and got soaked through — both on us and in our bags.
+Consequently, there was no way in hell I could get a cab.
+I spent 15 minutes sprinting through the rain and got soaked through — both on me and in my bags.
 Water actually got into my camera lens.

-And then we got to the subway station and found out that we had missed the first train, and thus nearly missed our flight.
-All of our clothes inside the bags were soaked, and they spent more than 15 hours in transit.
+And then I got to the subway station and found out that I had missed the first train, and thus nearly missed my flight.
+All of my clothes inside the bags were soaked, and they spent more than 15 hours in transit.
 Everything smelled vile.
-We had no time to wash anything before our three-day camping trip in the Northern Territory, so we ended up wearing smelly, soaked clothing for days.
+I had no time to wash anything before our three-day camping trip in the Northern Territory, so I ended up wearing smelly, soaked clothing for days.

 The 110-Degree Train Car in Bulgaria